Why We’re Out of Time

 On reflection, I’ve been stunned by the speed and seeming abruptness of these recent changes.
 My sense is that this isn’t natural, even allowing for the festering hatred being fomented by media and our “leaders”.
 It seems that peoples’ spirits have been hollowed out.
 Why now?

-My theory is that God has said “enough!”, and what we’re seeing are His judgements on this society that abandoned Him gradually over the past 50-100 years.
-In the Bible, God’s judgements are typically long in coming relative to the incipience of majority apostasy, but when they come they are devastating, and they last a long time.
+My theory is that God has said “enough!”, and what we’re seeing are His judgments on this society that abandoned Him gradually over the past 50-100 years.
+In the Bible, God’s judgments are typically long in coming relative to the incipience of majority apostasy, but when they come they are devastating, and they last a long time.
 Babylon invaded and destroyed Judah, killed thousands, and exiled the Israelites for 70 years.
-But it was another 656 years until he ultimately eradicated Israel for their apostasy.
+But it was another 656 years until He ultimately eradicated Israel for their apostasy.